-It’s with goofier gags that episode four attempts to outperform its prequels.
+It’s with goofier gags that episode four attempts to outdo past installments.
 Agent 47 is free to model as a band member from another label, a disguise that demonstrates its value once you meet Cross face to face.
 Security will allow you entry to Jordan’s imposing suite-turned-sound studio, and after a dash of coaxing, you can step behind the drum kit and knock out a solo that captures the hearts of your audience.
 Is there anything Agent 47 can’t do?

-On my first playthrough, I dealt Jordan an ironic demise when I shoved him off the rooftop and through a busted awning.
-I then disposed of fixer/lawyer Ken with a defective tuk-tuk he was devoted to buying.
-The game’s opportunities, which break the mission down into easy-to-follow objective markers, require less preparation in this outing.
-Like Marrakesh from episode three, I navigated Himmapan with two outfits, and I rarely worried about civilians catching me switching clothes or dragging unconscious bodies around.
+On my first playthrough, I dealt Jordan an ironic demise when I shoved him off the rooftop and through a fragile awning.
+I then disposed of fixer/lawyer Ken with the defective tuk-tuk he was committed to buying.
+The game’s opportunities, which break missions down into easy-to-follow objective markers, require even fewer precautions in this outing.
+Like Marrakesh, I roamed the Himmapan with two outfits, and I rarely feared civilians catching me while swapping clothes or dragging unconscious bodies around.

 With most of the hotel’s staff engaged in their cleaning duties or the tech crew recovering from multiple hangovers, however, the lodge lacks that minute-to-minute excitement of prior Hitman environments.
 Much of the resort looks identical from room to room, with pizza boxes, beer, or drunken audio interns spread about for effect.
 I wouldn’t call the hotel a compelling labyrinth to explore, either, given the absence of surprises ‒ that includes multiple areas that remain locked until you obtain one keycard that fits all.

-Hitman still triumphs on the gameplay front, but because of the lethargy that courses through episode four, some defects stick out even more.
-Shutting doors causes the audio to stutter if a character’s currently speaking (it can randomly happen during fleeting conversations, too), and hearing baritone sentences coming from a maid’s mouth resulted in a spit-take.
+Hitman still triumphs on the gameplay front, but because of the lethargy that courses through episode four, some defects simply stick out more.
+The audio stutters at the most uncommon of times ‒ whether you’re closing doors or dumping casualties in the river ‒ and hearing baritone sentences coming from a maid’s mouth resulted in a spit-take.

-The woman spotted me as I poached a keycard, yet it’s the only time I noticed a character not gossiping about Hannah’s homicide or Jordan’s subsequent acquittal.
+The woman spotted me as I poached a keycard, and it’s the only time I noticed a character not gossiping about Hannah’s homicide or Jordan’s subsequent acquittal.
 These conversations iron out the backstory of an NPC that appears skin deep, a twenty-something singer that grumbles about the wrong bottled water in his apartment.
-Is there more to Jordan, or is he the coddled braggart that people always assumed?
-Even if Jordan behaves like a snob in front of the mic, someone that’s capable of regret is a more enticing figure than a sociopathic meat suit.
+Is there more to Jordan, or is he the coddled braggart that people generally assume?
+Although he acts like a snob behind the mic, someone that’s capable of regret is a more enticing figure than a murderous meat suit.

-That’s not an insult against Agent 47 ‒ he gets paid for his work.
-But I had trouble finding the enjoyment in an episode that’s too akin to its predecessors.
+That’s not an insult against Agent 47 ‒ at least he’s paid for his work.
+But I had trouble finding enjoyment in an episode that’s too akin to its predecessors.
 It’s like Paris with a few extra floors and half the fun.
 Even with Io Interactive’s attempts to make me question 47’s actions, déjà vu sinks in too soon.
 While the sunset’s lighting dyed the Himmapan in comforting autumn hues, I noticed Bangkok’s temples on the horizon.
 For just a moment, I wondered how remarkable their marble towers would look in the Hitman engine instead.
 We’ll probably never know.